KornelMAX/singular-information-geometry-dnns/README.md

 # Overview

-This repository contains the note “Unified Singular Information Geometry of Deep Neural Networks” and supporting code/experiments.
+This repository contains the note “Unified Singular Information Geometry of Deep Neural Networks” and potential supporting code/experiments.
 Very roughly: I treat parameters and hidden activations as redundant coordinates on the same underlying probabilistic model, and use Fisher–Rao geometry to understand which directions actually matter.